How to adjust your baby’s sleep schedule for Daylight Savings

 Option 3: Don’t do anything to adjust your baby’s sleep schedule

-If you don’t have flexibility, but aren’t able or don’t want to shift the schedule on your own, trust that your baby will most likely sync up with the world and the timing just based off working through a regular schedule- exactly how you and I do.
+If you don’t have flexibility, but aren’t able or don’t want to shift the schedule on your own, trust that your baby will most likely sync up with the world and the timing just based on working through a regular schedule- exactly how you and I do.
 We get up, we’re groggy, we go to work, and things settle back.